juanitorduz/btsa/meetup.md

 **Abstract:** Bootstrapping is a common non-parametric technique which uses resampling with replacement to estimate the distribution of a test statistic.
 Fatally, for time series methods, bootstrapping relies on the exchangeability of data points for statistical analysis consistency.
 This talk will introduce methods for bootstrapping time series data, with a particular focus on the Maximum Entropy Bootstrap family of algorithms to estimate distributions of test statistics for time series data.

-## 15.03.2022 An Introduction to temporal GNNs
+## 15.03.2022 An Introduction to Temporal GNNs

 **Speaker:** [Flavio Morelli](https://flaviomorelli.com/)